 Let’s get started!

 You can also teach in colleges or universities, but the number of openings is limited.
-They all have a separate hiring process and guidelines.
+Each has a separate hiring process and guidelines.

 Public school – EPIK, TaLK, GEPIK, SMOE and GOE